 I trial bent ribs 2, 7 and 12 (middle rib).
 After watching the videos many times it went pretty well.
 I bent these three ribs using the three basic methods Brian describes without any breakage, albeit with quite a bit more ‘adjustment’ needed to get them to be symmetrical than Brian’s seemingly effortless style (OK, he’s done a few thousand more than me).
 I didn’t have a belt that I wanted to consign to the workshop so I used a piece of seatbelt fabric cut down to 1” wide – I found this much less extensible than tie-down straps and about the same as my (good) leather belt.

-This was my first time bending any wood and it was so cool – to be able to shape the wood into tight bends without it breaking and then for it to stay in that shape when it cooled was a revelation!
+After this success I went ahead and cut the other ribs to length, using a rib-length-to-beam ratio of 1.37.
+This was my first time steam bending any wood and it was so cool – to be able to shape the wood into tight bends without it breaking and then for it to stay in that shape when it cooled was a revelation!
 It left me quite positive about bending the rest of the ribs the following day as I shut down the steambox for the night.

 Bending in the Ribs

 I got set up as Brian describes and went for it.
 I used an interval timer, setting it to go off every 3.5minutes, giving each rib 7 minutes in the steambox.
 This worked well for me – three minutes to bend the rib, fit it into the gunwales and adjust it was just about enough.
 The ribs were pretty symmetrical, I just struggled getting them to come up to touch the keel by the same amount.
 I broke Rib 1, proceeded along the boat, took a break and refilled the steamer after Rib 12 and went all the way to Rib 22 before breaking Rib 23 – all in just over an hour.